Table of Contents

 A- The seventh-day Sabbath is God’s commandment.

 God wrote the fourth commandment: “Remember the sabbath day, to keep it holy.
-Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the Lord thy God: in it thou shalt not do any work. … For in six days the Lord made heaven and earth, the sea, and all that in them is: … wherefore the Lord blessed the sabbath day, and hallowed it” (Exodus 20:8–11).
+Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the Lord thy God: in it thou shalt not do any work. … For in six days the Lord made heaven and earth, the sea, and all that in them is: … wherefore the Lord blessed the sabbath day, and hallowed it” (Ex.
+20:8–11).

 B- The seventh-day Sabbath was made for all people not just the Jews.

 Some Christians call God’s fourth commandment the “Jewish Sabbath.”
 But nowhere is this expression found in the Bible.
-The seventh day is called “the sabbath of the Lord,” and it is never called “the sabbath of the Jew” (Exodus 20:10).
+The seventh day is called “the sabbath of the Lord,” and it is never called “the sabbath of the Jew” (Ex.
+20:10).
 Luke, a Gentile writer of the New Testament, writes of the “nation of the Jews,” “the people of the Jews,” “the land of the Jews,” and the “synagogue of the Jews” (Acts 10:22; 12:11; 10:39; 14:1).
 But he never writes of the “sabbath of the Jews.”

-Christ said, “the sabbath was made for man” (Mark 2:27).
+Christ said, “the sabbath was made for man” (Mr. 2:27).
 Adam and Eve were the only two people who existed when God actually established the Sabbath.
 There were no Jews in the world until 2,000 years later, so it was never meant just for the Jews.
 Jesus uses the term “man” in the general sense, referring to all mankind.

 C- The Sabbath is not about just keeping any day of the week.

 Genesis describes the origin of the Sabbath like this: “Thus the heavens and the earth were finished, and all the host of them.
-And on the seventh day God ended his work which he had made. … And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Genesis 2:1–3).
+And on the seventh day God ended his work which he had made. … And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Ge.
+2:1–3).

 Which day did God bless and sanctify?
 Could any of the other six be kept holy?
 No. Why?
 Because God commanded not to rest on those days but to work.
 The seventh day is different from all the other days because it has God’s blessing and a memorial to His creative work.